-She dragged me to the ER (Providence Tarzana Medical Center) where I got two shots of insulin, and a meal that included turkey, gravy, a box of sweetened cranberry juice and chocolate pudding which my sister advised me not to eat.
-After paying the $2,400.00 tab, I was instructed to make an appointment with an endocrinologist and sent home with a prescription for Metformin, daily aspirin and no dietary advice.
+“Like everyone in my family I have always had a weight problem.
+Then, last year, after feeling strange for several months, my sister, who has been diabetic for 25 years, tested me with her meter and my blood sugar was 491.
+She dragged me to the ER where I was given two shots of insulin, and a meal that included turkey, gravy, a box of sweetened cranberry juice and chocolate pudding which my sister advised me not to eat.
+After paying the $2,400 tab, I was instructed to make an appointment with an endocrinologist and sent home with a prescription for Metformin, daily aspirin and no dietary advice.
 My sister suggested buying a meter on the way home.

 Naturally, I was afraid to eat anything because I was afraid my blood sugar would climb.
-At my next visit, when I told him the medication was making me sick, he said “Just keep taking it, the symptoms will subside when your body gets used to it.”
+At my next visit, when I told him the medication was making me sick, he said “just keep taking it, the symptoms will subside when your body gets used to it.”
 He said my A1C was 8.9 percent.
-One week later, I found a different doctor, but my new doctor wasn’t interested in seeing me unless I paid him another $1,200.00 to repeat the physical and labs from two weeks ago even though I had a copy of my labs and he could consult with the other doctor.
-I started following the recommendations in the section “Advice for the Diabetic Patient” weighing 220 pounds on 1-8-09 – the same day I stopped taking all diabetes medication.
-Within three months, I weighed 195.
-I had new blood work completed on 4-8-09 with a new doctor.
-She downloaded my blood sugar numbers from my meter and said “Whatever you’re doing, keep doing it because it’s working."
+One week later, I found a different doctor, but he wasn’t interested in seeing me unless I paid him another $1,200 to repeat the physical and labs from two weeks ago eventhough I had a copy of my labs and he could consult with the other doctor.
+I was running out of money after spending $4,000 in two weeks.

 I explained Eat To Live, my typical meals and snacks and told her I stopped taking medication on my own three months ago.
-She later phoned me with my lab results: A1C: 6.0 percent which she said was in a non-diabetic range (4 - 6 percent) The improvement from 8.9 percent to 6.0 percent in 3 months on Eat To Live was far better than I expected.
+She later phoned me with my lab results: A1C: 6.0 percent which she said was in a non-diabetic range.The improvement from 8.9 percent to 6.0 percent in three months on Eat To Live was far better than I expected.